explaingit

 Prompt 3

-Can I share files between my Linux home directory and Windows applications running in WinBoat?
+How do I share files between my Linux home directory and a Windows app running inside WinBoat?

 Prompt 4